Dear the Crypto/Web3 community across the world:

 How your crypto will help:

-The ~16btc that I am asking you the crypto community across the world to help us raise, will be spent on 2 goals:
+The 16 bitcoin that I am asking you the people of crypto/web3 to help us raise, will be spent on 2 goals:

 Goal 1 — installation of the grain facility: $814,000.

-The only thing covered in the £339,403 is plant equipment from Alvan Blanch; CFR Mombasa (i.e., transportation of equipment from Alvan Blanch’s premises in the UK to Mombasa Kenya), and an engineer from Alvan Blanch to oversee the installation at our project site in Kamuli.
+The only thing covered in the £339,403 is plant equipment from Alvan Blanch; CFR Mombasa (i.e., transportation of equipment from Alvan Blanch’s premises in the UK to Mombasa Kenya), and an engineer from Alvan Blanch to oversee the installation at our project site in Kamuli (UG).

 This money also doesn’t include the building/warehouse that will house the grain facility, and other needed support structures.
 Most importantly, Alvan Blanch said it will be our responsibility to clear taxes in Mombasa or Kampala (if they quoted us CFR Kampala), and to ferry the plant equipment from Mombasa or Kampala to Kamuli.